cern-eos/eos/doc/configuration/permission.rst

 .. code-block:: bash

-   $ eos acl -l /eos/mypath
+   $ eos attr ls /eos/mypath
    sys.acl="u:99999:rw,egroup:mygroup:rw"
    #
    # if you try to set the deletion permission using ':' modification sign: